ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

 - Firefox 56: September 26
 - Firefox 57: November 14

-Ideally this is what should happen:
+This is what I plan:

 - August 8 + 2 weeks
     - uBO/webext-hybrid published on AMO's stable channel
     - uBO/webext published on AMO's dev channel
-- September 26 + 2 weeks
+- uBO/webext-hybrid publication + 4 weeks = September 26
     - uBO/webext published on AMO's stable channel

-However this is theoretical:
-- uBO/webext-hybrid on Firefox for Android is not ready yet:
-    - Firefox for Android 54: no way to access the popup panel or dashboard.
+    - Could be sooner if uBO/webext-hybrid is being used by most users sooner than expected.

 ### Future of uBO/legacy